redox-os/book/src/build-system-reference.md

 ### Recipe

-- `make f.recipe-name` - Download the recipe source.
+- `make f.recipe-name` - Download the recipe source
 - `make r.recipe-name` - Build a single recipe, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games` (you can't use this command to replace the `make all`, `make fstools` and `make prefix` commands because it don't trigger them, make sure to run them before to avoid errors)

   The package is built even if it is not in your filesystem configuration.

   (This command will continue where you stopped the build process, it's useful to save time if you had a compilation error and patched a crate)

-- `make p.recipe-name` - Add the recipe to an existing Redox image
+- `make p.recipe-name` - Install the recipe binaries to an existing Redox image
 - `make c.recipe-name` - Clean the recipe binaries.
 - `make u.recipe-name` - Clean the recipe source code and binaries (**please backup or submit your source changes before the execution of this command**).
 - `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`